dhughes/is_this_used/README.md

 ## Dependencies

+* Rails - Versions 5.2, 6, and 6.1 are supported.
 * ActiveRecord - ActiveRecord is used to persist information about potentially crufty methods.
 This gem should happily work with AR 5.2, 6, and 6.1.
 * MySQL - As of now, only MySQL is supported.
 PRs are welcome to add support for Postgres, etc.